odota/core/_posts/v.3.0.0.md

 ### Features
 * Teamfights.
 Get a breakdown on the teamfights that occurred during a match!
 * Objectives.
-See when towers, Roshan, barracks, and the Ancient fell.
+See when towers, Roshan, and barracks fell.
 * MMR Leaderboard.
 See who the top YASP players are!
 * Winrate by hour/day.
 See when you play at your best!
 * Improved histograms.
 See winrate per bucket for categories such as Duration/K/D/A!